MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 The UI components observe the `AuthNotifier` state to render the appropriate screens based on authentication status and display offline indicators when needed.

+## Auth Event Bus

+The `AuthEventBus` provides a publish-subscribe mechanism for auth-related events:

+1. **loggedIn**: Emitted when a user successfully logs in
+2. **loggedOut**: Emitted when a user logs out
+3. **offlineDetected**: Emitted when the app transitions to offline mode
+4. **onlineRestored**: Emitted when the app comes back online after being offline

+These events allow different components to react to auth state changes without tight coupling.

+## Theming & UI Components

+The auth module includes UI components that leverage the application's theme system:

+1. **OfflineBanner**: Banner shown when the app is in offline mode
+2. **AppShell**: Wrapper component that provides the offline banner across all screens
+3. **AuthErrorMessage**: Displays auth-related error messages with theme-aware styling

+All these components adapt to the app's theme (light/dark) automatically by using semantic color tokens from `AppColorTokens`.
+For more details on the theming system, see [UI Theming Architecture](../features/feature-ui-theming.md).

 ## Dependency Injection Considerations

 ### Avoiding Circular Dependencies